AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Perform Controller and CoPilot Backup
 ####################################################################
-Perform a full backup of Copilot and the Controller:
+Perform a full backup of the CoPilot and the Controller:

 - Before initiating the upgrade process, it is crucial to perform a full backup of both Copilot and the Controller.
 - Save the previous backup in case it is needed for restoration purposes.